ossf/wg-best-practices-os-developers/docs/developer.md

 * [Secure Open Source Rewards (SOS)](https://sos.dev/) - provides financial grants to OSS projects to enhance their their security.
 Please read its [FAQ](https://sos.dev/#frequently-asked-questions) before submitting your application.

-## For more information
+## For more information about the OpenSSF

 To learn more about the OpenSSF, please see the [main OpenSSF website](https://openssf.org).
-This website includes information on:
+From this website you can get information such as:

 * [Town Hall meetings](https://openssf.org/townhalls/),
   where we give brief updates.
 Consider watching a recording to learn